Kinetic Energy Calculator

 How do I calculate kinetic energy?

-To calculate the kinetic energy using the kinetic energy calculator, you enter the mass of the object in kilograms and its velocity in meters per second; you will enter the mass and velocity, the calculator processes the data through KE = 1/2 mv² converting it to kinetic energy joules.
+To calculate the KE using the calc, you enter the mass of the object in kilograms and its velocity in meters per second; you will enter the mass and velocity, the calculator processes the data through KE = 1/2 mv² converting it to kinetic energy joules.
 So for instance, a 1000 kg car going 3 m/s would have KE = 1/2 x 1000 x (3 x 3) = 4500 joules.
-Calculating or determining energy on motion is straightforward.

 How is kinetic energy measured?